CoAPConnect/coap-pubsub-rust/README.md

 This is an implementation of a simple CoAP pubsub broker and client for testing.
 Included also is an implementation of required resource types.
 The implementation is done according to the IETF draft [A publish-subscribe architecture for the Constrained Application Protocol (CoAP) ](https://datatracker.ietf.org/doc/draft-ietf-core-coap-pubsub/) version 13.

 This project was a part of the Software Engineering project course at Tampere University.
+This implementation is heavily influenced by the Python aiocoap implementation: [https://github.com/jaimejim/aiocoap-pubsub-broker/](https://github.com/jaimejim/aiocoap-pubsub-broker/)

 # Installation